LLM hallucinations and patient care don’t play well

 • EMR and LLM challenges: EMRs while useful, demand extra time.
 Currently EMR work is double that of direct patient care, increasing error risks.
 LLMs could be a part of the solution however hallucinations are a huge issue.

-Physicians deal with long hours, heavy administrative burdens, and complex systems.
+Physicians deal with long hours, administrative burdens, and complex systems.
 Over time this leads to fatigue, miscommunication, and mistakes that harm patients.
 It’s important to note that the fault doesn’t lie with the physician.
-It is a system wide issue and addressing it isn’t just about saving money—it’s about saving lives.

-One of the most significant contributors to physician burnout is the modern reliance on electronic medical records (EMRs).
+One unexpected contributor to physician burnout is the reliance on electronic medical records (EMRs).
 While EMRs have revolutionized how patient data is stored and accessed, they also consume a large amount of a doctor’s time.
 Studies show that physicians spend two hours on administrative tasks for every one hour spent with patients.
 This imbalance not only reduces the quality of patient care but also leaves doctors mentally drained, increasing the likelihood of errors.

 Innovative solutions are emerging to tackle this problem.
-Some would point to LLMs, however sources there are often not clearly shown and answers can be hallucinated.
+Some point to LLMs as the answer, however hallucinations are a thing.
 This is a fatal flaw when dealing with patient care.

 Large language models (LLMs) sometimes make up information or give wrong answers.
-This phenomenon is called hallucinating.
+This phenomenon has been named: hallucinating.
 This is unacceptably dangerous in healthcare.
-In our world, even small mistakes can lead to serious health problems or death for patients.
-We know these tools are great at generating text, but sources and reasoning behind the compilation are not clear.
-If a doctor trusts an LLM that gives wrong advice about a diagnosis, medicine, or treatment, it could hurt or even kill a patient.
-Using a tool that can “hallucinate” doesn’t fit with the careful, accurate work needed to keep patients safe.
+In this setting even small mistakes can lead to serious morbidity and mortality.
+We know these tools are great at generating text but sources and reasoning behind the model are not clear.
+A tool that can “hallucinate” doesn’t fit with the careful, accurate work needed to keep patients safe.

-Before LLMs can help doctors and treatment workflows, they need to be checked and tested carefully to make sure they don’t make dangerous mistakes.
-In addition, sources need to be stated and clearly traceable.
-The current LLMs do not allow this.
+If LLMs are to help doctors and treatment workflows, they need to be checked and tested rigorously to avoid dangerous mistakes.
+In addition, sources need to be stated and code clearly traceable.
+Personally, I think the human MD will always need to be the mediator between data and patients.
 It is currently not transparent how they are trained, as this is probably proprietary knowledge.

-We at Phrasefire decided that we needed a simple physician-designed system to reduce the real and perceived effort being placed into the EMR daily.
+PHRASEFIRE is a simple physician-designed rapid workflow platform.
+It reduces the real and perceived effort being placed into the EMR daily.

 Share: